-- A statement identifying the year(s) of new lost revenues and prior year savings persistence claimed in the LRAMVA disposition. - A statement confirming that LRAMVA was based on verified savings results that are supported by the LDC's Final CDM Annual Report and Persistence Savings Report issued by the IESO.
-Both reports must be filed in excel format.
-A statement indicating that the distributor has relied on the most recent input assumptions available at the time of program evaluation. - A summary table showing the principle and carrying charges amounts by rate class and the resultant rate riders for each rate class.
-A statement providing the period of rate recovery.
-Rationale must be provided for disposing the balance in the LRAMVA, if one or more rate classes do not generate significant rate riders. - Details for the forecast CDM savings included in the LRAMVA calculation including reference to the OEB's approval, or an explanation if there are no forecast CDM savings. - Provide rationale confirming how the rate class allocations for actual CDM savings were determined by customer class and program each year.
-Documentation (e.g., tables supporting the rate class allocations) should be filed in Tab 3-a of the LRAMVA workform. - A statement confirming whether additional documentation or data was provided in support of projects that were not included in the LDC's Final CDM Annual Report (i.e., street lighting projects).
-This data can be added to the workform in Tab 8 as applicable. - For OEB-approved programs approved before 2014, the submission of a third party report, in accordance with the IESO's EM&V Protocols as set out in Section 6.1 of the CDM Code, that provides a review and verification of the distributor's lost revenue calculations, including: - Confirmation of the use of correct input assumptions and lost revenue calculations - Verified participation amounts - The net and gross impacts of each program (kW and kWh) and by each customer class, separated by year
+- A statement identifying the year(s) of new lost revenues and prior year savings persistence claimed in the LRAMVA disposition. - A statement confirming that LRAMVA was based on verified savings results that are supported by the distributor's Final CDM Annual Report and Persistence Savings Report issued by the IESO.
+Both reports must be filed in Excel format.
+A statement indicating that the distributor has relied on the most recent input assumptions available at the time of program evaluation. - A summary table showing the principal and carrying charges amounts by rate class and the resultant rate riders for each rate class.
+Projected carrying charges related to the disposition should be calculated in the LRAMVA Workform. - A statement confirming the period of rate recovery.
+Rationale must be provided for disposing the balance in the LRAMVA, if one or more rate classes do not generate significant rate riders.

+15 Conservation and Demand Management Requirement Guidelines for Electricity Distributors, December 19, 2014 (EB-2014-0278).

+- Details for the forecast CDM savings included in the LRAMVA calculation including reference to the OEB's approval, or an explanation if there are no forecast CDM savings - A statement confirming how the rate class allocations for actual CDM savings were determined by customer class and program each year.
+Documentation (e.g., tables supporting the rate class allocations) should be filed in Tab 3-a of the LRAMVA workform. - A statement confirming whether additional documentation or data was provided in support of projects that were not included in the distributor's Final CDM Annual Report (i.e., street lighting projects).
+Distributor billing data by project must be included in the workform in Tab 8, as applicable.
+For distributor street lighting project(s) which may have been completed in collaboration with local municipalities: - Explain the methodology to calculate street lighting savings; - Confirm whether the street lighting savings were calculated in accordance with OEB-approved load profiles for street lighting projects; and, - Confirm whether the street lighting project(s) received funding from the IESO and provide the appropriate net-to-gross assumption used to calculate street lighting savings.